The principles are simple:

 Standard Equipment Transition

 Bees need a clean broodnest.
-Combs that were treated with miticides must be replaced.
-And if hives have been sprayed, dipped, fumed or poured with pesticides, the wood frame is probably contaminated and should be replaced.
+Combs treated with miticides must be replaced.
+And if hives have been sprayed, dipped or fumed with pesticides, the wood frame is probably contaminated and should be replaced.

-With clean equipment, foundationless frames in an undisturbed broodnest is another approach.
-The comb will be stronger than top bar hive comb making it easier to handle.
+Foundationless frames allow the bees to construct an undisturbed broodnest.
+The comb is stronger than top bar hive comb making it easier to handle.
 And it is just as easy to rotate comb.

 Large and Small Cell Sized Frame Mix

-Third, simply get your bees on a small cell core.
-They would build one themselves if permitted.
+Or simply get your bees on a small cell core in the brood box.
+They would build one if permitted.

 From Small Cell to Natural Comb

-A small cell beekeeper, understanding broodnest’s structure seasonal dynamics, can easily transition from small cell to natural comb.
+A small cell beekeeper, understanding broodnest’s structure and seasonal dynamics, can easily transition from small cell to natural comb.
 Just add some large cell size frames to approximate a natural broodnest.
 The bees would build the larger comb if permitted.

 Don’t sweat the small cell stuff.
 Don’t get all hung up on regression techniques or terminology.
 It simply isn’t necessary.

 Think natural comb, with its natural size variation.
-Smaller cells are necessary in the core broodnest area.
+Smaller cells are necessary in the broodnest core.
 But they don’t have to be perfectly drawn or of a single size to be effective.

 And always work with the bees.